Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Ruby/_rails/__rails_cheat_sheat.md

 # Concatenate and minify assets and add them in the `public` folder
 rake assets:precompile

-# rails db:migrate:status # shows what migrations have run, or are pending
+rails db:migrate:status # shows what migrations have run, or are pending

+# undoes the last migration
+rails db:rollback
 ```

 ###### Generators